-- When prohibited by legislated transfer degrees (Associate in Art for Transfer and Associate in Science for transfer) that require completion of CSU GE-Breadth and/or IGETC and forbid additional District graduation requirements. - 2.
-General Studies Pattern II requires students to complete a transfer institutions own GE pattern while also meeting the 18 units of general education minimum established in Title 5.
+- When prohibited by legislated transfer degrees (Associate in Art for Transfer and Associate in Science for transfer Transfer) that require completion of CSU GE-Breadth, CSU-GE Breadth for STEM, and/or Intersegmental General Education Transfer Curriculum (IGETC), and/or IGETC for STEM, and forbid additional District graduation requirements. - 2.
+General Studies Pattern II requires students to complete a transfer institution's own GE pattern while also meeting the 18 units of general education minimum established in Title 5.
 The additional District graduation requirements of Health/PE and Kinesiology and Ethnic/Gender Studies still apply. - 3.
-General Studies Pattern III requires students to complete either CSU GE-Breadth or IGETC.
-The additional District graduation requirements of Health/PE and Kinesiology and Ethnic/Gender Studies still apply. - Completion of the District College General Education pattern shall be required for all Associate degrees except: W when prohibited by legislated transfer degrees (Associate in Art for Transfer and Associate in Science for transfer) that require completion of CSU GE-Breadth and/or IGETC and forbid additional District graduation requirements.
+General Studies Pattern III requires students to complete either CSU GE-Breadth or IGETC. tThe additional District graduation requirements of Health/PE and Kinesiology and Ethnic/Gender Studies still apply.

-When the degree is designed specifically for transfer and another general education pattern (such as CSU GE Breadth, IGETC, or a university's native GE pattern) more adequately serves the needs of the students.
-However, additional District graduation requirements of Health/PE and Kinesiology and Ethnic/Gender Studies still apply.
+4. When the degree is designed specifically for transfer and another general education pattern (such as CSU GE-Breadth, IGETC, or a university's native GE pattern) more adequately serves the needs of the students.